Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * High Bandwidth: +13% empire size from pops from +10%
  * Solitary: +13% housing from +10%
  * Slow Learner: -15% experience from -10%
- * Phototrophic: Replaces 40% of food with energy from 60%
+ * Phototrophic: 55% food and energy from 50%
  * Incubators: 25% population growth from 30%
  * Invasive Species: 4% from 5% for pop growth and habitability